Asking the Embarrassing Questions: My Interview With a Urologist

 - Urinary retention

-Many early signs and symptoms of multiple sclerosis (MS) are overlooked or minimized by patients.
+Many early signs and symptoms of MS are overlooked or minimized by patients.
 As a urologist, I see a wide variety of patients with urinary dysfunction.
-Occasionally I will see a patient for a seemingly common issue that turns out to be a symptoms of an undiagnosed neurological disease, like MS. It is important for patients to recognize and be evaluated early for bladder issues.
+Occasionally I will see a patient for a seemingly common issue that turns out to be a symptom of an undiagnosed neurological disease, like MS. It is important for patients to recognize and be evaluated early for bladder issues.

 Q: What should people with bladder dysfunction do?